 Registering as an organ, eye and tissue donor is an incredible gift!
 It means that you are agreeing to donate your organs, eyes and tissues to people in need when your life is over.
-Learn about the facts of registering as an organ, tissue and eye donor.
+Learn the facts about registering as an organ, tissue and eye donor.
 We understand you may have questions.
 If we haven’t answered your questions here, please contact us.

 Donate Life Wisconsin is an alliance of organizations and caring individuals across the state committed to increasing the number of donated organs, eyes and tissue available for transplant to save and enhance lives.
 We motivate people to become donors through awareness, education, registration, advocacy and support of donor families.